 Internship Opportunities at UIS (completed)

-Students who have limited or no work experience in the public or nonprofit sector are encouraged to do a four credit hour internship as part of their elective coursework for the MPA degree.
+Students who have limited or no work experience in the public or nonprofit sector are encouraged to do an internship as part of their elective coursework for the MPA degree.
 Students employed full time are generally not eligible for academic credit for an internship.

 Internships for online students are available through the departmental internship option (see below).

 - The main goal of the internship is to help prepare students for professional careers in the public and/or nonprofit sectors.

 - Internships provide an opportunity for students to integrate theory and practice and to apply what they are learning in their classes to a work setting.

 - Internships also help students develop a network of professional contacts.